mypdns/matrix/CONTRIBUTING.md

 current OS.

-However, if you do have a GPG key, add it to your submission profile add a `-S` to the `git commit -S -m "Some very cool enhancements"` and that's is.
+However, if you do have a GPG key, add it to your submission profile add a `-S` to the `git commit -S -m "Some very cool enhancements"` and that is.
 You can set this globally or pr git.
 Search [duckduckgo][duckduckgo] to figure out the current way.

 ### Encoding when writing files/lines